louis-sanchez/wefox-backend/README.md

   - Test for fault tolerance (i.e: what happens is Nomanatim API returns 5xx?)
   - Test for completion (i.e: unit tests, e2e, etc.)
   - Dockerize :)
+  - Add swagger docs for how to interact with API